glyif/shellfish/README.md

 ## Errors

-* your shell will not run with our init script if it does not compile with the above warnings.
-If your shell does not run in 'non-interactive' mode, (i.e. executed through a ``|`` [pipe]) properly with proper output you will also likely fail all checks.
+* your shell will not run with our init script if it does not compile with the above -Warning flags.
+If your shell does not run in 'non-interactive' mode, (i.e. executed through a ``|`` [pipe]) properly you will not pass.
+If your shell does not exactly replicate the output of ``sh`` you will not pass.

 ## Usage